globaldothealth/isaric/docs/guide.md

 **dataset_id**: Text.
 Refers to the specifc ID/Version of the dataset being used (NOTE TO DEVS: should this be study metadata instead?)

-**country_iso3**: Text.
-Alpha-3 country code of the <ins>study site. </ins> NOTE TO DEVS: If this relates to study site only, it shouldn't be in the subject table.

 **enrolment_date**: Date.
 Date of subject enrolement into the study.

 **admission_date**: Date.
 Date of admission to site NOTE TO DEVS: Move this to visit & combine with start_date?